begriffs/retags/README.md

 retags
 ```

-The program updates `tags` whenever a .c, .h, .l, or .y file is changed or
+The program updates `tags` whenever a .c, .h, .l, or .y file is changed, added,
-added.
-Single file updates are fast, requiring few system resources.

-If a source file is deleted, or more than one file is changed simultaneously,
-you'll need to regenerate the tags file.
-Either restart the retags program, or
-send it a SIGUSR1 signal to do this.
+or deleted.
+Retags works even when multiple files are changed simultaneously,
+such a git checkout operation.

 ### Installation